threefoldtech/mycelium/docs/data_packet.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The first 5 bits are reserved and must be set to 0.
+The first 8 bits are reserved and must be set to 0.

-The next 19 bits are used to specify the length of the body.
+The next 16 bits are used to specify the length of the body.
 It is expected that
-the actual length of a packet does not exceed 256K right now, so the 19th bit is
+the actual length of a packet does not exceed 65K right now, and overhead related
-only needed because we have to account for some overhead related to the encryption.
+to encryption should be handled by the client before sending the packet.

 The next byte is the hop-limit.
 Every node decrements this value by 1 before sending
 the packet.
 If a node decrements this value to 0, the packet is discarded.